uplink-systems/Terraform-Modules/modules/azuread/user/README.md

 ### Description

 This module is intended to create Cloud-only user accounts in Azure AD with 'user_type' *Member*.
 The module manages user accounts and admin accounts and scopes all attributes available in the provider.
 It is designed to handle multiple users or even all users using for_each loop in the root module.

+> [!WARNING]
+>The module's outputs may expose sensitive data like user credentials in the CLI as well as in the file system.
+>Therefore it should only be used by trusted admins and store its output to highly restricted locations.

 ### Requirements